 The younger generation entering the labor force is no exception to the adoption of this “purpose over perks” concept.
 They are particularly motivated by being part of a worthwhile mission, as opposed to the outdated desire to pack their resumes with tech giants.
 According to this report from Deloitte, 77% of the Generation Z workforce say that it is extremely important that the company they work for has values that align with their own.
 At Shield AI, we champion the idea that our mission — to protect service members and civilians with intelligent systems — is fortified by a strong set of company values:

 - Do what honor dictates.
 This means doing the right thing even if it’s the hard thing.

-- Live as a servant later.
+- Live as a servant leader.
 We’re here to serve humanity; we’re here to serve our country; we’re here to serve each other.

 - Pursue excellence.
 Understand the amount of grit and hard work required to be extraordinary at what you do.

 This new generation of AI engineering talent is also more motivated by the excitement and potential risk that accompanies innovative tech than the reliability tech giants can promise.
 This growing divide in the tech industry seems to offer talent a couple options: 1) sit in relative comfort and stability at a “Big 5” tech company, or 2) find purpose in daily contribution to a mission that is important to you.